 (iii) the Standing Orders.

 Article 2.2.
-It may be moved to any other location in Belgium by decision of the Executive Board, subject to confirmation by Congress, which decision shall be published in the Annexes du Moniteur Belge.
+It may be moved to any other location in Switzerland by decision of the Executive Board, subject to confirmation by Congress, which decision shall be published in the official means of communication of the association.

-Article 2.3 The Executive Board may also dislocate operational functions within or outside Belgium or outsource them.
+Article 2.3 The Executive Board may also dislocate operational functions within or outside the Kanton of Zug, or Switzerland or outsource them.

 Article 3.1.
 The Association’s principal object is to contribute to international understanding and to assist its members for the purposes of their personal development.
 The Association links its members together over and beyond considerations of culture, race, sex, nationality, religion, economic system and sector, hierarchy or generation.